 12. Cast Irons

 Cast Irons are the last metal containers that are advisable to be used in an air fryer.
 Cast iron containers, plates, and other accessories are good complements for air fryers.

 Cast iron containers are oven-safe or stove-top-safe.
 Making it safe to use in an air fryer as well.

 Such material can withstand temperatures up to 450° Fahrenheit, which is within the air fryer temperature range.

 Cast iron is heavy compared to other type of containers and retains heat for a long time after cooking, so precaution should be taken while removing cast iron plates from the air fryer.

-As a user, one might wonder if it is even safe to use as it may damage the air fryer.
-However, the response is that it will not cause any damage to the air fryer if used properly.
+As a user, one might wonder if it is safe to use a cast iron in an air fryer?
+There is a possibility of cast iron overheating due to poor air circulation when used in an air fryer.
+But the response is that it will not cause any damage to the air fryer if used properly.

 To observe proper use, clean or scrub the cast iron container you have, apply oil, and season it from time to time.
 When using it in an air fryer, do not overload the dish with food or exceed 350° F.

 What can you not put in an Air Fryer?